Fly Fishing at World's End

 Villa Maria Lodge is steeped in history and dates back to 1894 when it was a bustling sheep ranch.
 The 120,000-acre ranch still hosts 40,000 sheep and has all the accents of a historical riverfront ranch.
 The lodge has 6 comfortable double and single rooms that will quickly make anglers feel like they’re at home.
-The fact that 80% of the lodge’s clients are repeat guests speaks volumes to the high caliber of accommodations and fishing program.
+The fact that 80% of the lodge’s clients are repeat guests speaks volumes to the high caliber of accommodations and fishing programs.
 In addition to a spacious and comfortable main lodge, Villa Maria boasts a day lodge that has three rooms perfect for midday siestas.

 Food and Beverages

-Villa Maria Lodge boasts excellent cuisine made with traditional Argentine fare.
+Villa Maria Lodge boasts excellent cuisine made with the traditional Argentine fare.
 A great team of experienced national and international chefs trained in both classic and avant-garde culinary techniques, prepare all the dishes.
 In addition to guests will indulge in a traditional Argentine asado where lamb and beef are grilled over an open fire.
-With the lodge’s proximity to the ocean, sea foods like King crab are regularly served.
+With the lodge’s proximity to the ocean, seafood like King crab is regularly served.
 Each dish pairs great with one of Argentina’s famous wines that hold a special place in Argentine culture and the lodge is more than proud to serve them.
 After dinner wonderful desserts including homemade ice cream, sweets and pastries are prepared by the chef.